Google Maps Module

 Google has a new process for getting an API key.
 Customers have to add billing information, and they also must select from among three different products:

-If you will use the “Directions” feature in Maps module, you also need to select the “Routes” option.
+If you will use the “Directions” feature (shown below) in the Maps module, you also need to select the “Directions API” option.

 API Key References